Jwaxo/jwayde-portfolio/themes/waxo_gray/README.txt

 HOW TO THEME
 ------------

-From this directory, run `fin npm dev`.
+From this directory, run `gulp dev`.
 This should begin watching all .scss files in the scss directory and outputting any changes to app.css.
 All of the rest should be the same as your typical Drupal theming.